 The Cheshire Survey

 The Cheshire Survey also includes a small estate at Marbury on the Cheshire/Shropshire border.
-This estate consists of a single dairy farm and five residential properties let to local people.
+This estate consists of a single dairy farm and four residential properties let to local people.